Cyber Insurance: How We Got Here and Where We’re Headed

 - Fines and Penalties

-In addition, these policies usually did not include first-party coverage.
-In the mid-2000’s, these policies evolved to include some first party coverages.
+In addition, writing a cyber risk insurance policy usually did not include both first-party and third-party coverage.
+It wasn’t until the mid-2000s, that these policies evolved in response to cyber threats to include some first-party coverages to protect the organization itself and potential intellectual property.
 Updated policies began to cover things like:

 - Cyber Extortion